microsoft/windows-ai-studio-templates/configs/Phi-3-mini-4k-instruct/README.md

 # Overview
 This project is created by the AI Toolkit for VSCode.
-The toolkit simplifies generative AI app development by bringing together cutting-edge AI development tools and models from Azure AI Studio Catalog and other catalogs like Hugging Face.
-You will be able to fine-tune, test, and use the models either locally or on a remote Azure Container App.
+The toolkit simplifies generative AI app development by bringing together AI development tools and models from Azure AI Studio Catalog and other catalogs like Hugging Face.
+You will be able to fine-tune, test, and inference the models either locally or on a remote Azure Container App.
 - [Local Development](#local-development)
     - [Preparations](#preparations)
     - [Activate Conda](#activate-conda)